-This article explains how a £350,000 property development loan works, why it may be needed, and what to consider before applying.
+If you are looking to take out a £350,000 property development loan then make sure to read our post on how this type of finance works, why it may be needed, and what you should consider before you apply.

-What is the payback on a £350k bridging loan?
+What do you payback on a £350k bridging loan?

 | Borrowing £350: development bridge | Repayment notes |